CaptainCrowbar/rs-unicode/docs/string.md

 ## Important

-**All functions in this header assume that their input is valid UTF-8 (or other UTF).
+**All functions in this header assume that their input is valid UTF-8.
 Behaviour is undefined if they are passed invalid encoding.**

 ## Types